Floydlang/floyd/Notes/Floyd code 1.0 goal.markdown

 There is no special implicit "this" argument to functions, you need to add it manually.
 It is not possible to change member variables, instead you return a completely new instance of the struct.

+???
+While a constructor executes, the object does not exist and you can mutate it.

 	struct pixel {
 		/*
 			This is how the implicitly generated getter for member "red" looks.